tankh99/tp/docs/DeveloperGuide.md

    1. We did not want to make FeedbackScore compulsory to add when creating an appointment
    2. The primitive type `int` is not nullable, so we used a wrapper class instead
 3. `PatientFeedbackReport` is different from Appointment and Patient because it holds transient data and is dependent on data from the Patient and Appointment models.
-   1. Therefore, it was decided that the entire list of appointments and a specified patient data should be passed into this object in order to calculate the average feedback score
+   1. Therefore, it was decided that the entire list of appointments and specified patient data should be passed into this object in order to calculate the average feedback score
 4. `PatientFeedbackReportList` does not have any direct list modification methods of its own.
 It only has a generateReportList function which is called every time there is an update to the list of patients or appointments, e.g., filter, add, edit or delete
-   1. To achieve such reactivity, `generateReportList()` was called at the end of each of such function inside `ModelManager`
+   1. To achieve such reactivity, `generateReportList()` was called at the end of each of such functions inside `ModelManager`

 **Alternatives considered**
 1. `PatientFeedbackReport` - We considered just passing the required fields; however, there were a few limitations